venantius/glojure/NOTES.md

 ----------
 * I've decided to return pointer types for any structs I'm working with.
 It would appear that specifying a return value of an interface expects a pointer type anyways, so this is actually a move in the direction of consistency.

-* Embeded fields in Go are...not great when compared to Java.
+* Embedded fields in Go are...not great when compared to Java.
 They're fine for accessing, but if I want to set them I have to be specific about where exactly the original field was set any time I do a new object construction.
 It's possible that's a more memory-efficient way of doing things than adding a new field outright, but the code is pretty ugly so I'm going to just encode a new field for now.
 This is primarily coming up with regard to inheritance of a `_meta` field from `Obj`

 * The lack of union types in Go presents a significant problem when it comes to interface management.
 Consider the case of ISeq and IPersistentCollection - two interfaces that specify a different function signature for the same function, `cons`.
 By itself this isn't necessarily a problem, but it is when we come to the case of the EmptyList class/struct, which must implement both (it inherits the IPersisentCollection implementation from PersistentList).
 I believe the best choice for the moment is to refactor both interfaces to have independent functions (e.g. ConsISeq and ConsIPersistentCollection) and target those directly.
 In the future I expect a general `Cons` will be required with type switching at runtime but this will have to do for now.